CatherineYCChen/ICME_Computing_Refresher_2025/computingAtStanford.md

 3. Phone call
 4. SMS text message

 While all of these methods work, we strongly recommend getting the Duo Mobile app if you have a smartphone, as the push notifications are the easiest and most consistent because they do not require typing in a code or phone service.
+You can also get the Duo app on a tablet device, so you can use your phone or tablet as the authenticator.

 ## Virtual private network (VPN)
 Some Stanford services (for instance, connection to certain computing clusters) require one to be logged into the Stanford network.
 If you are off campus, you can still use these services by connecting to a VPN.
 Instructions for installing a VPN client are here: https://uit.stanford.edu/service/vpn.